 This is slightly lower than Rode K2’s maximum SPL handling.
 At the same time, the lowest self-noise level is approximately 12 dBA.

 Neumann also comes with a low-frequency roll which happens to come in handy in noise reduction.

 Regardless of the difference between the two mics, Rode K2’s performance is impressive.
 It comes with low self-noise meaning that the microphone can easily capture sound clearly.

 The mic’s output is accurate and detailed.
 Its character is bright, a common quality in condenser microphones.

 Unlike Rode K2, Neumann U87 comes with a balanced, accurate sound.
 It offers excellent clarity since the noise level is low.
 It is suitable for different vocals and instruments.

-On the other hand, Neummann U87 is expensive although it has a great quality.
+On the other hand, Neumann U87 is expensive although it has great quality.